dvolk/dreads/README.md

 * Show in-progress and finished books.
 * Remembers which chapter and paragraph you were on.
 * Change entire app zoom per-session.
-* Change the background color continuosly from black #000 to white #fff per-session.
+* Change the background color per-session.
+* Multi-user with shared books and separate reading progress.

 ## Installation

     git clone https://github.com/dvolk/dreads
     cd dreads